Sona Build Guide by Halipupu

 _____________________________________________________________________________________

-Sona's ultimate is Crescendo which will basically stun enemies for a couple of seconds and deal nice damage.
+SPACE Sona's ultimate is Crescendo which will basically stun enemies for a couple of seconds while dealing nice damage.
 In teamfights it's quite crucial for you to land this spell on multiple enemies or if you're sure you're gonna miss it save it for chasing/escaping.
-This spell can grant your team kills or ensure that you're team can run away alive.
-For me, this spell has saved my *** more than I can remember.

-This is my favourite skill on Sona.
+SPACE Power Chord is my favourite skill on Sona and it's actually a passive.
 Unlike on most other champions you can count Power Chord to be 3 different active skills: burst damage skillshot, damage debuff or slow.
+It's also the most epic KS skill ever.

 Power Chord is what makes difference between a good Sona and an awesome Sona.
 You will need to be tactical when you see that you have your passive up and choose which Power Chord is most suited on the current situation:

-• if you are chasing with your team use purple slowing power chord to cut their escape in short
+• if you are chasing with your team use purple slowing power chord to cut their escape in short.
+Also when your jungler comes to gank, go ahead and initiate with your slow.

 • if you are finishing off someone or want to do as much damage as possible, then use blue power chord for double damage, or use this for harassing